nyarnalang/nyarna-zig/Readme.md

  * `zig build outputTest -Demit_bin=true` will give you an executable `outputTest`
  * use `-Dtest-filter="Schema extension"` to run only a specific test.
- * use `lldb -- ./outputTest $(which zig)` to debug a test executable (lldb is not available by default).
+ * use `lldb -- ./outputTest $(which zig)` to debug a test executable (needs lldb on your system).

-The `configurePhase` also generates a `.vscode` folder usable with [Visual Studio Code][4].
-It requires `lldb` available on your PATH.
+The `configurePhase` also generates a `.vscode` folder usable with [Visual Studio Code][4] that contains debug configurations.
+They require `lldb` available on your PATH.
-With this, you can debug the test binaries in VSCode – you need to have generated them before as described above.
+There is a configuration avaiable for each test executable – you need to have generated the executable manually as described above.

 ## License